 Power tumbling is a form of gymnastics, although it is different from traditional gymnastics.
 Traditional gymnastics, often called "artistic gymnastics" by those involved in the sport, is the form most people are familiar with.
-For girls and women, artistic gymnastics involves performing skills on the floor, balance beam, uneven parallel bars and vault.
-Boys and men who participate in artistic gymnastics perform their skills on the floor, pommel horse, vault, rings, high bar and parallel bars.
+For girls and women, artistic gymnastics involves performing skills on the floor, balance beam, uneven parallel bars, and vault.
+Boys and men who participate in artistic gymnastics perform their skills on the floor, pommel horse, vault, rings, high bar, and parallel bars.

 So then, what is power tumbling?
-Power tumbling involves many of the same skills as artistic gymnastics, but uses a different set of equipment.
-In power tumbling, men, women, boys and girls alike all perform tumbling skills on the floor, a traditional trampoline and a double mini trampoline.
+Power tumbling involves many of the same skills as artistic gymnastics but uses a different set of equipment.
+In power tumbling, men, women, boys, and girls alike all perform tumbling skills on the floor, a traditional trampoline, and a double mini trampoline.

 Power Tumbling Apparatus: Rod Floor

 Unlike traditional artistic gymnastics, where routines are performed on a large 39' x 39' floor, power tumbling's rod floor is a 6' x 84' runway.
 Although some lower-level skills are executed from a standing start, power tumblers typically begin at one end of the floor, take a running start, then complete a series of skills called a pass.
-In competition, power tumblers perform and are judged on two, three or sometimes four passes, depending upon their skill level and the rules of that specific competitive meet.
+In competition, power tumblers perform and are judged on two, three, or sometimes four passes, depending upon their skill level and the rules of that specific competitive meet.

-Many of the skills performed in power tumbling passes, such as back handsprings, layouts, whips and tucks, are the same as those performed in artistic gymnastics floor routines.
+Many of the skills performed in power tumbling passes, such as back handsprings, layouts, whips, and tucks, are the same as those performed in artistic gymnastics floor routines.
 However, artistic routines take longer to perform than power tumbling passes, and female artistic gymnasts perform their routines to music.
 Power tumbling passes are not set to music.

 Power Tumbling Apparatus: Trampoline

 Power tumblers also perform skills on the trampoline.
-Regulation competitive trampolines are similar to standard back yard trampolines, but are designed to provide a higher, more powerful bounce.
+Regulation competitive trampolines are similar to standard backyard trampolines, but they are designed to provide a higher, more powerful bounce.
 Competitive trampoline routines look effortless as the athletes fly high into the air, sometimes performing multiple skills within each bounce.